-Useful for sharing information that is best when written.
+Discussion boards are useful for sharing information that is best when written.
 Students will see your response to their colleagues and learn from that interaction, so you don’t have to send the same message to each individual student.
-Also helpful to be able to have a record of comments for the future.
+Discussion boards can act as a record of comments for helpful future reference.
 Students can also see each others’ responses and learn from one another.
 Images and files can be attached to discussions if needed.
 You can set up ongoing discussion threads such as “Technical Support” and “Questions for the Professor” for students to chime in during the course.

 For tips on communication, visit the bottom of the webpage from UNCG College of Arts & Sciences site on Instructional Design.